Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Master equation

 where $\varepsilon^\prime_{\rm tot} = \varepsilon_n^\prime + \varepsilon_{n+1}^\prime$ and the total density of states $\rho_{\rm tot}(\varepsilon^\prime_{\rm tot})$ is for the pair of sites.
 Averaging this current on $\varepsilon^\prime_n$ and $\varepsilon^\prime_{n+1}$ in the state described gives

 with

 Using the relation between $\beta_n$ and $\langle \varepsilon_n\rangle$ and the continuity equation, we have

 making it clear that $D$ should be interpreted as the energy diffusion constant.
-Evaluating Eq.~\eqref{eq:Dapprox} gives the value $D = 0.7022\lambda^2$, which is close to but distinct from the result $D = 0.691(1)\lambda^2$ obtained from numerical simulations of the master equation, as described in Sec.~\ref{sec:masternumerics}.
-We show in Appendix~\ref{sec:Diffusionimprovedestimate} that the discrepancy between analytical and numerical estimate for the diffusion constant can be reduced by systematically extending the ansatz Eq.~\eqref{eq:Ansatzzerothorder}.
+Evaluating Eq.~\eqref{eq:Dapprox} numerically gives the value $D = 0.7022\lambda^2$, which is close to but distinct from the value derived from Fig.~\ref{fig:Diffusioncollapse}, and from our most precise result, $D = 0.691(1)\lambda^2$ obtained from simulations of the master equation, as described in Sec.~\ref{sec:masternumerics}.
+We show in Appendix~\ref{sec:Diffusionimprovedestimate} that the discrepancy between analytical and numerical estimates for the diffusion constant can be reduced by systematically extending the ansatz Eq.~\eqref{eq:Ansatzzerothorder}.